Leave a Message

 Takeaway:

-Q: Should commission be a deciding factor when choosing a listing agent?
+Q: Should commission be the deciding factor?

 Example: